 - GPASL: The GPASL license is a generic Pro App key.
-Activating and Installing a GPASL on a HC controller allows you to activate any one Pro App on the HC controller, and once installed it is easy to change which Pro App you have activated.
+Activating and Installing a GPASL on a g! system controller allows you to activate any one Pro App on the g! system controller, and once installed it is easy to change which Pro App you have activated.
 The GPASL allows you to activate one Pro App per code.
-Key codes can only be used once on one system. - GVSL: The GVSL license is a Viewer seat, which increases the number of simultaneous connections from Third-Party Viewers that the HC controller will accept.
-Each GVSL adds one Viewer to the HC.
-Third-party Viewers include any local or remote Viewer connection to the HC that is not from an ELAN touch screen, including PC's, iPhones or tablets.
+Key codes can only be used once on one system. - GVSL: The GVSL license is a Viewer seat, which increases the number of simultaneous connections from Third-Party Viewers that the g! system controller will accept.
+Each GVSL adds one Viewer to the system controller.
+Third-party Viewers include any local or remote Viewer connection to the system controller that is not from an ELAN touch screen, including PC's, iPhones or tablets.
 Note that Viewers are not locked to any one device, and only limit the number of simultaneous Viewer connections.
 Key codes can only be used once on one system.